Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 1. Select **Data Products** and then **Apps**.
 1. Select three dots icon in the item on the list representing the connector app.
 1. Select **Uninstall**
-1. Decide if you want to delete the objects owned by the application (tables and views in the destination schema) or transfer ownership of them to another role
+1. Decide if you want to delete the objects owned by the application (tables and views with ingested data in the destination schema) or transfer ownership of them to another role
 1. Select **Uninstall**

 ![uninstall](assets/uninstall.png)